OlympusDAO-Education/Documentation/faqs/basics.md

 ### What will be OHM's intrinsic value in the future?

 There is no clear answer for this, but the intrinsic value can be determined by the treasury performance.
 For example, if the treasury could guarantee to back every OHM with 100 DAI, the intrinsic value will be 100 DAI.
 It can also be decided by the DAO.
 For example, if the DAO decides to [raise the price floor of OHM](https://forum.olympusdao.finance/d/31-use-price-floor-as-tool-for-monetary-policy), its intrinsic value will rise accordingly.

+### How does the protocol manage to maintain the high staking APY?

+Let’s say the protocol targets an APY of 100,000%.
+This would translate to a rebase rate of about 0.6328%, or a daily growth of about 2%.
+Please refer to the equation above to learn [how APY is calculated from the rebase rate](#how-is-the-APY-calculated).

+If there are 100,000 of OHM staked right now, the protocol would need to mint an additional 2000 OHM to achieve this daily growth.
+This is achievable if the protocol can bring in at least 2000 DAI daily from bond sales.
+If the protocol fails to achieve this, the APY of 100,000% cannot be guaranteed.